martin-bach-oracle/conference-talks/readme.md

 - "create data model with AI"
 - "please create a table for emailing with json column"
 - "please create a table for emailing with json column with 10 example data"
-- "please create a table for emailing with json column with 10 example data including always email <sonja.meyer@oracle.com>"
+- "please create a table for emailing with json column with 10 example data including always email <person x>
 - "create email table json column incl 10 example data"

 Resulting table DDL can be found in `src/database`.
+It was created before the introduction of SQLcl projects.

 At the end of this demo step the application should have been created.